 During the asylum procedure, family members of the sponsor have the same rights as asylum seekers.
 This practically means that before applying for asylum, the grantees of family reunification actually obtain their residence permits.
 In case they decide not to apply for asylum but take their residence permit, they will not have the same rights and entitlements of the sponsor but highly reduced ones.

-As a result of the COVID-19 pandemic the NDGAP suspended the family reunification procedures in the spring.
+As a result of the COVID-19 pandemic the NDGAP suspended family reunification procedures in the spring of 2020.
 Moreover, the Hungarian embassies in the countries of origin were closed preventing family members from submitting their applications.
 There were applicants whose procedure was halted for half a year.
 Since autumn 2020, family members can again enter Hungary with a visa enabling them to obtain their residence permit for the purposes of family reunification upon their arrival.
-HHC is not aware of any pandemic-related obstacles from 2021.
+HHC is not aware of any pandemic-related obstacles from 2022.

 Section 7(2) Asylum Act.